N-Hott/scriptable-scripts/Control D/README.md

 ## Scripts

 ### **Control D List All Devices**
-- **Purpose:** Retrieves a list of all devices from Control D.
+- **Purpose:** Retrieves a list of all devices from Control D including any clients in ctrld.
+Saves in Apple Notes.

 ### **Control D Profile Options**
-- **Purpose:** Manages Control D profiles, allowing customization and profile switching.
+- **Purpose:** Lists Control D profiles non default options for a quick look at all Profiles.
+Saves in Apple Notes.

 ---